raabmarie/long-term_field_trial_westerfeld/README.md

 [![code style](https://img.shields.io/badge/code%20style-black-black)](https://github.com/psf/black)

 Accompanying [Python](https://www.python.org) source code repository for the data set "Long-term field experiment Westerfeld".
-This source repository contains basic usage instructions, validation source code for quality assurance of the data set, and some examples for the actual use of the data set.
+This source code repository contains basic usage instructions, validation source code for quality assurance of the data set, and some examples for the actual use of the data set.

 ## Getting started